alexmazzucca/html5-kindling/README.md

 This command will lead you through a series of prompts which will help you set up your new project appropriately.
 If you'd like to change a setting after the setup process has been completed, you can edit the `settings.json` file located in the root folder of your new project.

-This command will also create appropriate starter files depending on the project type that you select.
-These files will be moved to [kindling/src](/src) and [kindling/dist](/dist) directories where appropriate.
+This command will create appropriate starter files for your new project depending on the project type that you select.
+These starter files will be moved to [./src](/src) and [./dist](/dist) directories as needed.

 **A note about working with email projects:**